darioShar/DLPM/README.md

 - **Configuration Parameters**: Parameters for specific runs are passed in a dictionary called `p`, which is loaded from configuration files located in `dlpm/configs/`.
 Adjust these files to fine-tune the behavior of the model and experiment settings.

-- **Comparison between discrete time DLPM and continuous time LIM**: This repository supports both DLPM, our discrete time heavy-tailed diffusion model, and LIM, the continuous time counterpart, as retrieved from the supplmentary material of the [corresponding paper](https://openreview.net/forum?id=0Wp3VHX0Gm).
+- **Comparison between discrete time DLPM and continuous time LIM**: This repository supports both DLPM, our discrete time heavy-tailed diffusion model, and LIM, the continuous time counterpart, as retrieved from the supplmentary material of the [corresponding LIM paper](https://openreview.net/forum?id=0Wp3VHX0Gm).
 While our paper argues for the superiority of the DLPM approach, users can experiment with both models and compare their behavior and performance.

 ## Supported Datasets